Amenable cones are particularly nice: Introduction

 Another notion that we pay close attention to in this paper is \emph{projectional exposedness}, which goes back to \cite{BW81}, also in connection to optimality conditions for conic convex optimization problems and the so-called \emph{facial reduction algorithm}.
 See also \cite{BLP87,PL88,ST90}.
 It was shown in \cite{L19} that projectionally exposed cones are amenable.
 In this paper we show that the converse is true in dimensions up to and including four.
 In particular, if there exists an amenable cone that is not projectionally exposed, it must have dimension at least five.

-Finally, we show that homogeneous and doubly negative cones cones are amenable, in particular generalising the previously known result for symmetric cones \cite{L19}.
+Finally, we show that homogeneous and doubly nonnegative cones are amenable, in particular generalising the previously known result for symmetric cones \cite{L19}.
 This contributes to the evidence that amenability is a valuable notion that captures the benign properties of many important classes of structured cones.

 This paper is organised as follows.
 Section~\ref{sec:prel} contains preliminaries on the facial structure of convex sets and cones: we state and provide references for known technical results that are used throughout the paper.